brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 error-chain really shines once you start building up a constellation of crates all using the error-chain strategy, all linked together via the `error_chain!` `links { }` blocks.
-Linked error-chain errors are able to propogate backtraces and have a structural shape that is easy to deeply match, so that e.g. your error that originated in your `utils` crate, bubbled through your `net` crate, then up through your `app` crate is easy to pinpoint through pattern
+Linked error-chain errors are able to propagate backtraces and have a structural shape that is easy to deeply match, so that e.g. your error that originated in your `utils` crate, bubbled through your `net` crate, then up through your `app` crate is easy to pinpoint through pattern